triton-inference-server/python_backend/README.md

 environment must match the Python version of stub used by Python backend.
 The default version of the stub is Python 3.8.

-3. Note that if the Python version of your environment matches the Python version available inside the container, the packages installed in [conda](https://conda.io) will be picked up by Python backend and applied to all the Python models.
-In this case you can skip both [Building Custom Python Backend Stub](#1-building-custom-python-backend-stub) and [Packaging the Conda Environment](#2-packaging-the-conda-environment) steps.
-You only need to make sure that the environment is activated before you start the Triton Server.

-4. You can use a single execution environment for multiple models.
+3. You can share a single execution environment across multiple models.
 You need to provide the path to the tar file in the `EXECUTION_ENV_PATH` in the `config.pbtxt` of all the models that want to use the execution environment.